PyWavelets/pywt/doc/paper/paper.md

 For example, the wavelet transform is a key component of the JPEG 2000 image compression standard.

-``PyWavelets`` is a Python package implementing a number of n-dimensinoal discrete wavelet transforms as well as the 1D continuous wavelet transform.
-A wide variety of predifined wavelets are provided and it is possible for users to specify custom wavelet filterbanks.
+``PyWavelets`` is a Python package implementing a number of n-dimensional discrete wavelet transforms as well as the 1D continuous wavelet transform.
+A wide variety of predefined wavelets are provided and it is possible for users to specify custom wavelet filter banks.
 All discrete wavelet transforms are implemented by convolution with finite impulse response filters.
 The required up/downsampling convolutions are implemented in C for good performance.
 Cython [@cython] is used to wrap the C code and implement axis-specific 1D